Distance: 26 miles out and back

 When Main Street goes R, go with it and ride the 3 or so blocks to Little Lake Road.
 Turn L (toward the ocean) on LLR, which once out of town becomes Heeser Rd.
 Heeser, like 500B, is fairly rough riding but the headlands on the ocean side are without peer.
-You have to get off the bike and walk 50 ft to see them at their best—ideally, walk out onto the fingers of land that jut out into the sea—so once more promise to return if you can’t stop now.
+You have to get off the bike and walk 50 ft to see them at their best—ideally, walk out onto the fingers of land that jut out into the sea—or once more promise to return if you can’t stop now.

 Heeser deadends at Lansing St. Go L and ride Lansing to its deadend on Hwy 1.
 Go L on Hwy 1.
 This next leg passes through very pretty forest with some magnificent glimpses of shoreline to the west, but it’s invariably trafficky and can be a white-knuckle experience, especially on the bridge crossings where the shoulder disappears.
 It’s soon over, as you turn L toward Russian Gulch State Park (clearly signed).
 You’re crossing traffic here, and the cars are doing 60 mph, so exercise caution.

 Twenty feet down your new road, it T’s, and the road goes L into the park or R onto Pt.
 Cabrillo Drive.
 We’re eventually heading R/north, but Russian Gulch is a stunning place.
 It encompasses both a rainforest canyon of redwoods and ferns with an easy walking trail along the creek that will heal any and all psychic wounds, and a chunk of headlands with all the grandeur of those in Mendocino without the hectic multitudes of sight-seers.
 Once again, make a note to return for a day (there is a fee) and head north on Pt.
 Cabrillo Drive.